- Adjusting the date and time is not much different from the way things work in Windows 10.

 The Widgets feature, now replacing the old live Tiles, is rather privileged and enjoys a dedicated panel, along with numerous customization options.

 As you can see, the steps are pretty similar to the way things work in Windows 10.
 Speaking of which, you might want to check out this comprehensive Windows 10 and Windows 11 parallel.

-But what we would really love is to have your insights on this topic.
-So, feel free to reach for the comments section below and share your thoughts with us.
+But what we would love is to have your insights on this topic.
+So, feel free to reach in the comments section below and share your thoughts with us.